There is no need for 'plan B' at The Montagu Arms when mother nature decides not to bless your wedding day with blue skies and sunshine.

 When your day is over, and the realisation that it’s the middle of winter kicks in, you’ll be able to jet off to a tropical paradise for your honeymoon.
 Winter in Britain provides the perfect excuse to visit some of the more remote and luxurious places in the world for your honeymoon.
 So why not look at somewhere like the Maldives to relax and enjoy your first couple of weeks of married life?

-We are opening up our doors on Sunday 10th March for you to explore our beautiful country house as we begin to plan your dream wedding.
+Explore our beautiful country house as we begin to plan your dream winter wedding.

 Powered by Intergage